Cadence: Clausula vera

 A clausula or clausula vera ("true close") is a dyadic or intervallic, rather than chordal or harmonic, cadence.
 In a clausula vera, two voices approach an octave or unison through stepwise motion in contrary motion.

 In three voices, the third voice often adds a falling fifth creating a cadence similar to the authentic cadence in tonal music.

 According to Carl Dahlhaus, "as late as the 13th century the half step was experienced as a problematic interval not easily understood, as the remainder between the perfect fourth and the ditone:

 In a melodic half step, listeners of the time perceived no tendency of the lower tone toward the upper, or the upper toward the lower.
 The second tone was not the 'goal' of the first.
 Instead, musicians avoided the half step in clausulas because, to their ears, it lacked clarity as an interval.
 Beginning in the 13th century, cadences begin to require motion in one voice by half step and the other a whole step in contrary motion.

 Plagal cadence

 A plagal cadence was found occasionally as an interior cadence, with the lower voice in two-part writing moving up a perfect fifth or down a perfect fourth.

-Pause
+Rest

-A pause in one voice may also be used as a weak interior cadence.
+A rest in one voice may also be used as a weak interior cadence.
 The example below, Lassus's Qui vult venire post me, mm.
-3–5, shows a pause in the third measure.
+3–5, shows a rest in the third measure.

 Evaded cadence

-In counterpoint, an evaded cadence is one where one of the voices in a suspension does not resolve as expected, and the voices together resolved to a consonance other than an octave or unison (a perfect fifth, a sixth, or a third).
+In counterpoint, an evaded cadence is one where one of the voices in a suspension does not resolve as expected, and the voices together resolve to a consonance other than an octave or unison (a perfect fifth, a sixth, or a third).